-- Before accepting a child for care, the parent shall provide a statement regarding the estimated amount of time that the parent anticipates that the child will be in attendance. - The child care agency shall familiarize staff with personal safety material and be prepared to discuss those materials with parents. - The drop-in center shall have an on-site director and the director shall be at least twenty-one (21) years of age. - The director shall have earned a high school diploma or its equivalent and one (1) year of full-time work experience with children in a group setting. - · Ongoing training required in specific health and safety topics. - Each educator who is used to meet the minimum required adult:child ratio shall have a high school diploma.

-Children shall be placed in age appropriate groups and with adequate adult educator supervision:
+- Before accepting a child for care, the parent shall provide a statement regarding the estimated amount of time that the parent anticipates that the child will be in attendance. - The child care agency shall familiarize staff with personal safety material and be prepared to discuss them with parents. - The drop-in center shall have an on-site director and the director shall be at least twenty-one (21) years of age. - The director shall have earned a high school diploma or its equivalent and one (1) year of full-time work experience with children in a group setting. - Each educator who is used to meet the minimum required adultchild ratio shall have a high school diploma. - Children shall be placed in age appropriate groups and with adequate adult educator supervision: